Self-Compassion: Definition, Examples, and Exercises

 10. Forgive yourself

 One of the ways we are hard on ourselves is that we don't forgive ourselves for doing bad things.
 Now, it's not a bad thing to recognize the things you've done wrong or that hurt people.
 But it's also important to remember that you are human and to give yourself a break.
-We all make mistakes and holding those mistakes against yourself forever is going to make it tough to live happily.
+We all make mistakes and holding those mistakes against ourselves forever is going to make it tough to live happily.

 11. Be good to yourself